DISCUSSION ON AIRSHIPS

 Even though a Blimp must react like a beam with its furthest chord in compression and its nearest one in tension, all of its surfaces are actually in tension.
 Only, some are more than others!

-And that’s precisely the argument that it’s detractors will jump-to when hammering out the inherent limit of the Non-Rigid airship.
+And that’s precisely the argument that its detractors will jump-to when hammering out the inherent limit of the Non-Rigid airship.
 A larger Blimp cannot extend indefinitely and must always keep a somewhat proportional parabolic profile to maintain its stiffness around the transverse axis (y).

 So, for very large payloads (>> 60 Metric Tons), such super-Blimp would have to grow its midddle diameter to humongous figures to maintain its longitudinal bending strength and that would hamper its delicate state of pressure vs tension equilibrium.
 That would no doubt hamper as well its aerodynamic drag.
 I personally believe that drag is not such a critical issue for these hovering monsters (or moving mountains) and that speed should instead be reduced to reasonable goals.